ibm-cloud-architecture/refarch-asset-analytics/asset-dashboard-bff/README.md

 ```
 docker run -ti -p 9080:9080 ibmcase/asset-dashboard-bff
 ```
-We automate this process with the script `build.sh` which can be included in jenkins pipeline.
+We automate this process with the script `build.sh` which can be included in a Jenkins pipeline.

 Two other tools are also part of this project.
 A web socket client to test the web socket logic and to subscribe to real time new asset events.